If you’re going to visit Thailand for the first time, you’ll likely spend at least one day in Bangkok, the eclectic capital city.

 Walk the maze of streets that make up Bangkok’s Chinatown

-After exploring the shops in the plaza, it’s time to check out the shops in Chinatown.
+After exploring the shops in the plaza, it’s time to continue your 24-hour Bangkok itinerary by checking out the shops in Chinatown.
 Follow Phahurat Road east until you reach the distinct Chinatown neighbourhood.

 Most of Bangkok’s Chinatown is on Yaowarat Road, a block north of Phahurat Road, but the area spreads out and covers some of the surrounding streets.
 It’s also one of the oldest areas in the city and the main centre of trade.